Flank/flank/docs/host_binaries_solutions_comparison.md

 ### Is git submodules versioning files?

-Git submodule is another git repository linked to main repository.
+Git submodule is another git repository linked to the main repository.
 On main repository git diff looks like:

 ```txt